- Establish lower cost Ethernet/IP alternative to SDH/SONET node for substation network expansion and upgrade

 The Challenge: Finding a Budget-friendly Alternative to SONET/SDH

-South American Power Utilities have traditionally used SDH/SONET systems for their substation communications networks.
+Power Utilities in South America have traditionally used SDH/SONET systems for their substation communications networks.

 ANDE’s requirements for the new communications system were rigorous.
 It needed to support teleprotection relay circuit latency requirements of less than 12 msec. (round trip), provide E1 connectivity to PBXs located at two substations, and enable dedicated POTS service with PBX capability to all nodes.

-Costing less than a comparable SDH/SONET system, the JumboSwitch provided all of the required interfaces for ANDE’s applications: Ethernet, Teleprotection (RS232), E1 over IP and VOIP with virtual PBX capability.
+TC Communication’s JumboSwitch Multi-service Ethernet Platform met all ANDE requirements.
+Costing less than a comparable SDH/SONET system, the JumboSwitch provided all the required interfaces for ANDE’s applications: Ethernet, Teleprotection (RS232), E1 over IP and VOIP with virtual PBX capability.

-In addition, the JumboSwitch system offered a comprehensive network management system, “TCView®,” that helped technicians with minimal training to deploy, maintain and reconfigure a JumboSwitch network.
+In addition, the JumboSwitch system offered a comprehensive network management system – TCView® – to empower technicians to deploy, maintain and reconfigure a JumboSwitch network with minimal training.

-Hands-on training was conducted in both Spanish and English languages by a team of 4 JumboSwitch engineers, (including one fluent in Spanish), from TC Communications.
-The team traveled to ANDE headquarters in Asuncion, Paraguay and spent 5 days training and demonstrating all of the JumboSwitch features to about 15 of ANDE’s technical employees.
+Hands-on training was conducted in both Spanish and English languages by a team of four JumboSwitch engineers, (including one fluent in Spanish), from TC Communications.
+The team traveled to ANDE headquarters in Asuncion, Paraguay and spent five days training and demonstrating JumboSwitch’s features to approximately 15 of ANDE’s technical employees.